SC-SGS/CPPuddle/README.md

 This repository was initially created to explore how to best use HPX and Kokkos together!
 For fine-grained GPU tasks, we needed a way to avoid excessive allocations of one-usage GPU buffers (as allocations block the device for all streams) and creation/deletion of GPU executors (as those are usually tied to a stream which is expensive to create as well).

-We currently test it in the experimental build of [Octo-Tiger](https://github.com/STEllAR-GROUP/octotiger), together with [HPX-Kokkos](https://github.com/STEllAR-GROUP/hpx-kokkos).
+We currently test/use CPPuddle in [Octo-Tiger](https://github.com/STEllAR-GROUP/octotiger), together with [HPX-Kokkos](https://github.com/STEllAR-GROUP/hpx-kokkos).
 In this use-case, allocating GPU buffers for all sub-grids in advance would have wasted a lot of memory.
 On the other hand, unified memory would have caused unnecessary GPU to CPU page migrations (as the old input data gets overwritten anyway).
 Allocating buffers on-the-fly would have blocked the device.
 Hence, we currently test this buffer management solution!

 #### Tools provided by this repository

-- Allocators that reuse previousely allocated buffers if available (works with normal heap memory, pinned memory, aligned memory, CUDA device memory, and Kokkos Views).
+- Allocators that reuse previousely allocated buffers if available (works with normal heap memory, pinned memory, aligned memory, CUDA/HIP device memory, and Kokkos Views).
 Note that separate buffers do not coexist on a single chunk of continuous memory, but use different allocations.
 - Executor pools and various scheduling policies (round robin, priority queue, multi-gpu), which rely on reference counting to gauge the current load of a executor instead of querying the device itself.
+Tested with CUDA, HIP and Kokkos executors provided by HPX / HPX-Kokkos.

 #### Requirements